paul-hammant/tbd/content/deciding-factors/index.md

 ## Binaries in the Repo?

-Depending on how many and how often they update, some SCM/VCS/source-control techologies are better than others.
+Depending on how many and how often they update, some SCM/VCS/source-control technologies are better than others.
 Perforce can handle terrabytes of binaries and textual source.
 Subversion aims to.
 Git can only do so if configured in Git-LFS mode.